Semiparametric transformation model for competing risks data with cure fraction: Model and methods

 \section{Model and methods}

-Suppose each subjects/patient may experiences one of the $K$ distinct failure types.
-Let $(T,J)$ be the competing risks data, where $T$ denotes the time to first event, and $J\in \{0, 1, … , K\}$, where $J= k$, $k=1,\ldots,K$ indicates that a patient fails due to one of the $k$-th causes.
-We use the value $J = 0$ to denote the sub group of patients who are insusceptible to any type of the diseases.
+We propose a new method to analyse competing risks data with cure fraction.
+Consider a general competing risks setup with $K$ distinct failure types.
+Let $(T,J)$ be the observed data, where $T$ denotes the time to failure and $J\in \{0, 1, … , K\}$ be the corresponding cause of failure.
+We use $J = 0$ to denote a subject who is insusceptible to any type of failures.
 The mixture modeling approach has been popular in the analysis of lifetime data with long term survivors.
 In the presence of cure fraction, mixture model of competing risks data assumes that the failure time $T$ can be decomposed as

-where the latent variables $T_k$ denote the failure time due to cause $k$, $k=1,\ldots,K$.
+where $T_k$ denote the latent failure times due to cause $k$, $k=1,\ldots,K$ and $I$ denotes the indicator function.

-Let $Z$ be $p$-dimensional covariates possibly time variant.
-We assume that the censoring random $C$ is independent of $T$, conditional on the covariates $Z$.
-Also let $X$ be another time-independent covariates that may have some common elements with $Z$.
-Denote $\pi_k (\theta)=P(J=k|X)$ is the probability of experiencing the event from cause $k, \, k=0,1,\ldots,K$.
-Under the finite-mixture model, practitioners usually estimate $\pi_k(\theta)$ by modeling it as logistic distribution given by (Farewell, 1982)

-where $\theta_k$ is a collection of parameter vectors and $\pi_0(\theta)=1-\sum_{k=1}^{K}\pi_k(\theta)$.
-Mixture cure rate model assumes that the overall conditional survival function of $T$ given $Z$ has the representation given by where $S_k(t|\beta,Z)=P(T_k>t|J=k,Z)$ and $\nu=\{ (\theta_k,\beta_k),k=1,\ldots,K\}$ denotes the full set of parameters.
-To estimate $S(t,\nu)$ specified in Eq. (\ref{mixsur1}), we need to model the effect of covariates on the cure rate of the population and the survival function of the non-susceptible subjects separately.
+Let $Z$ be $p$-dimensional covariates, possibly time variant.
+We assume that the censoring random variable $C$ is independent of $T$, conditional on the covariates $Z$.
+Denote $\pi_k(Z)=P(J=k|Z)$ as the probability of experiencing the event from cause $k,\, k=1,\ldots,K$ and $\pi_0(Z)$ as the cure fraction.
+Clearly, $\pi_0(Z)=1-\sum_{k=1}^{K}\pi_k(Z)$.
+Mixture cure rate model assumes that the overall conditional survival function of $T$ given $Z$ has the representation given by where $S_k(t|Z)=P(T_k>t|J=k,Z)$ and $\beta=\{\beta_1\ldots \beta_k\}$ denote the full set of parameters.
+To estimate $S(t|Z)$ specified in (\ref{mixsur1}), we need to model the effect of covariates on $\pi_k(Z)$ and $S_k(t|Z)$ separately (Patilea and Keilegom, 2017).
+Under the finite-mixture model, apart from estimating $S_k(t|Z)$, practitioners usually model $\pi_k(Z)$ using logistic regression (Farewell, 1982).
 This makes the implementation of the method complex and computationally challenging.
 Motivated by this, we propose a new method to analyse the competing risks data with long term survivors.
-We consider a semi-parametric transformation model for cumulative incidence function, which is the probability of failure from any one cause over a certain time period in the presence of other risks.